-NCCHC survey teams are made up of experienced physicians, nurses, health administrators and other health professionals who understand corrections and combine that knowledge with professional expertise.
+NCCHC survey teams are made up of experienced physicians, nurses, health services administrators and other health professionals who understand corrections and combine that knowledge with their professional expertise.

 Surveyors: Our Eyes and Ears in the Field

 Teams of highly qualified, specially trained surveyors visit correctional facilities to measure compliance with NCCHC standards.
 These dedicated individuals share their time and knowledge because they are committed to the cause of improved quality in correctional health care.

 NCCHC is looking for outstanding correctional health professionals who would like to enhance their careers by becoming surveyors, lead surveyors or physician surveyors.

 Mentor health care practitioners on NCCHC standards

 Help raise the level of correctional health care nationally

 Teach providers how to succeed in the unique correctional environment

 - Contribute to the professionalism of the field

 Becoming an NCCHC surveyor requires at least five years of experience in correctional health care, CCHP certification (or ability to achieve within one year) and willingness to participate in introductory and subsequent training.
 Surveyors must be health care professionals (MD, DO, DDS, DMD, NP, PA, RN) or have a master's degree.
 Most important, surveyors need dedication and commitment to improving the quality of correctional health care.
 Surveyors receive stipends and travel expenses.